AUTHOR: BEC OF 'FOR EVERY HEN'

 Ask guests to make their way to the table and pick out a few of their favourite blooms.
 Once everyone has a handful of flowers, it’s time to gather around the kitchen table.
 Bring out craft supplies such as scissors, ribbons and twine so that each guest can then create their very own take-home ‘wedding bouquets’!
 A fun activity and favour all in one.

-Tip: if you want to make a lasting bouquet, consider using dried flowers rather than fresh!
+If you want to make a lasting bouquet, consider using dried flowers rather than fresh.

 A wonderful Kitchen Tea activity that any age can (and will) enjoy!
 Make sure you have enough edible decorations (such as sprinkles, icing in a range of colours, shaved chocolate, etc.) for all; then watch in awe as plain biscuits are transformed into heavenly treats before your eyes.

-Side note: This activity could also be used as a cheeky competition - chosen by your bride-to-be, the top 'fashion designer' wins a prize!
+This activity could also be used as a cheeky competition - chosen by your bride-to-be, the top 'fashion designer' wins a prize.

 EDIBLE KITCHEN GARDEN

 Why not help your bride-to-be set up an edible garden for the kitchen by organising a bit of a herb planting sesh?

 Set up a table filled with pots, herb seeds (or starter plants), soil, gloves and small shovels.
 From here, it’s up to guests (and the bride) to get their hands dirty.
 And the best part about this activity?
 These mini herb gardens provide entertainment AND a lasting favour all in one.

 For a kitchen tea with a very unique twist, why not invest some coin in having a caricature artist come to the party?
 The bride-to-be along with each of her guests will have the opportunity to be sketched; resulting in gifts/favours that will be forever treasured.
 It also provides MANY giggles, oohs and ahhs as those watching on see the caricature of their friend come to life in real time!